Emivvvvv/btc-vanity/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to improve btc-vanity or add support for additional chains, feel free to open an issue or submit a pull request on GitHub.
+If you'd like to improve btc-vanity or add support for additional chains, feel free to open an issue or submit a pull request on GitHub.

 ## Disclaimer